 The primary advantage is that electronic text, unlike images or paper, is fully searchable.
 This eliminates the need for human review teams to laboriously flip through stacks of paper discovery.
-Instead, a litigant can scan documents, use OCR to generate text files, and then search those files for keywords, names, dates, and any other text-based content.
-This significantly reduces the amount of time required to process or review image– or paper-based discovery.
+Instead, a legal team can scan documents, use optical character recognition to generate text files, and then search those files for keywords, names, dates, and any other text-based content.
+This significantly reduces the amount of time required to process or review images – or paper-based discovery.
 As a result, OCR can streamline and simplify discovery, allowing for better early case assessment (ECA).
 It can also drastically lower costs, particularly within the review phase.

 Unlike paper-based documents, electronically stored information (ESI) can be edited, copied, and distributed almost instantaneously.

 Digitizing paper documents also obviates the need for physical storage space or file organization.
 Unlike boxes of paper discovery, which are susceptible to damage or destruction through fire, flooding, or natural disasters, OCR allows discoverable information to be extracted as text and electronically stored.
 This eliminates the risk of misplacing a specific piece of paper or wasting time locating a particular document.